-How to Choose the Best Travel Backpack for Women
+Hands-On with the Best Travel Backpacks for Women

 Updated 7/7/17 with one retirement and one exciting new backpack just for women, the Osprey Fairview 55 (available at REI)!

 Are you shopping for the best travel backpack for women?
 I am!
 I checked out some of the best travel backpacks for women and there really is nothing like feeling a product in your hands and putting it through its paces in your own home.
 I happened to have the kids’ clothes packed for our upcoming Europe trip, so I even tested out the capacity and loaded comfort once I had narrowed the field to my top three contenders to find the best womens backpack for travel.
 Thanks to my Amazon Prime subscription, I was able to do side-by-side comparisons of some awesome backpacks for traveling that aren’t available in any local stores.
 Read on to find out what factors I considered when making my decision, reviews of the best women’s travel backpacks or jump straight to my recommended travel backpacks for women.

 Why Use a Women’s Travel Backpack?

 We love to pack light, as it gives us the flexibility to move around more easily (and cheaply).
 More importantly, we need to keep our hands free to take care of our kids, carry car seats or push strollers.
 A travel backpack may seem like the province of 20-something nomads, but it’s equally helpful for family travel.
 Read on to learn how to choose a travel backpack and to see hands-on reviews of the best women’s backpack for travel.